tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-locks/list.md

 seaplane-locks-list [..]
 Get information around currently held locks.

+There are 3 ways to list locks with this command:
+- Omit the LOCK_NAME argument to list all locks
+- Use a single lock name as the argument, without a trailing slash, this will list only that single lock
+- Use a lock name followed by a trailing slash to list all locks under that directory

 Locknames will be displayed in base64 encoded format by default because they may contain arbitrary binary data.
 Using --decode to output the decoded values instead.